-Retained Earnings – Definition
+Retained Earnings: Definition

-Like all other equity claims, RE is not associated with any particular assets and certainly do not constitute a pool of cash or other assets.
+Like all other equity claims, RE is not associated with any particular assets and certainly does not constitute a pool of cash or other assets.

 Factors Affecting the Size of Retained Earnings

 The quantum of money that should be kept for future emergencies in the form of retained earnings (RE) depends upon the following points:

 1. Nature of company: No set rule can be recommended for all companies regarding RE because it differs from organization to organization.
 Growing companies typically have high RE.

 2. Amount of profit: A company’s profitability will also decide the amount of RE, where the larger the profit, the larger the amount of RE.

 3. Depreciation policy: Management should follow a depreciation policy that leads to a larger amount of depreciation in the initial years.

 4. Class of shareholders: RE is influenced by the classification of shareholders.
 Low-income group shareholders always prefer more dividends rather than RE, whereas high-income group shareholders tend to favor wealth maximization.